 7.2 How to lubricate the reciprocating saw?

-No doubt, adequate lubrication is important to the saw and blade’s performance.
+Doubtless, adequate lubrication is important to the saw and blade’s performance.
 But particularly for the saw, grease is fine for lubrication.
 Firstly, remove the saw’s shoes.
 Secondly, remove a supportive clamp.
 Thirdly, allow the plastic cellophane to drain.
 Finally, apply fresh grease with a grease gun.
-But note that there are other lubricants for reciprocating saw asides grease.
+But note that there are other lubricants for reciprocating saws asides from grease.

 7.3 How to make a flush cut with a reciprocating saw?

-Finally, we have done our best to highlight not only reciprocating saw uses but also some useful tips for efficiency.
-In addition, we have enumerated simple and easy steps to take to carry out maintenance on a reciprocating saw.
-Ultimately, once you follow the tips shared above you are one step further to becoming a professional reciprocating saw user.
-At NCCuttingtools, our focus is on providing cutting tools and related customized services.
+Finally, we have done our best to highlight reciprocating saw uses and useful tips for efficiency.
+In addition, we have enumerated simple and easy steps to carry out maintenance on a reciprocating saw.
+Ultimately, once you follow the tips shared above, you are one step further to becoming a professional reciprocating saw user.
+At NCCuttingtools, we focus on providing cutting tools and related customized services.
 Hence, do well to reach out to us if you need help on your projects.